-Kavner especially in her delightful scenes with Daisy, reminded me of a friend who gives constructive advice, with some humour best girly friends will recognise.
-Boyle also shone as the empathetic friend and lawyer.
+Kavner especially in her delightful scenes with Daisy reminded me of a friend who gives constructive advice, with some humour best girly friends will recognise.
+Boyle also shone as an empathetic friend and lawyer.

-This is certainly one of this better under rated comedies with the best romantic chemistry.
+This is certainly one of the better underrated comedies with the best romantic chemistry.
 Surrender was produced by Aaron Spelling who produced Dynasty (1981-89), and who kinda got a biopic in 2005’s Dynasty: The Making of a Guilty Pleasure (also starring a von Trapp kid grown up, Nicholas Hammond).

 The involvement of Spelling is reinforced by one character actually watching Dynasty during this movie.
 This has to be the ultimate of product placements – and something that would be torture in certain circumstances.